 By the mid 1970s, however, policymakers from across the political spectrum had concluded that this protection was inappropriate.
 Democrats complained that it artificially inflated airfares beyond the reach of most consumers and Republicans complained that government regulations prohibited the entry of new airlines and discouraged innovation.
 The result was an uncommon bipartisan support for legislative reform.
 In 1978, liberal Democrat Ted Kennedy joined conservative Republicans, traditional champions of deregulation, to pass the Airline Deregulation Act that phased out the CAB and deregulated the airlines.

 Since that time, the termination of the CAB has become something of a poster child for deregulation—an example of the business benefits of relaxed government intervention.
 Most dramatically, airfares have fallen significantly, by about 45% in real terms (adjusted for inflation), since 1978.
-This has saved consumers an estimated $19 billion annually, and triggered what might be called a democratization of air travel.11 Formerly affordable only to the wealthy, air travel has been brought into the financial range of virtually all Americans.
+This has saved consumers an estimated $19 billion annually, and triggered what might be called a democratization of air travel.

 These more sober analysts also point out that passenger rates were falling even before deregulation, and a large part of more recent price decline is due to online ticket purchasing—a service that allows air passengers to bypass the fee-charging travel agent.